Baidu 10 Mythical Creatures: Details

 Arising in early 2009, the meme began as a group of vandalised contributions to Baidu Baike.
 A series of humorous articles was created describing fictional creatures, each animal with a name vaguely referring to a Chinese profanity (utilizing homophones and characters having different tones).
 Eventually, images, videos (such as faux-documentaries) and even a song regarding aspects of the meme were released.
 It was thought that the Baidu hoaxes were written in response to recent strict enforcement of keyword filters in China, introduced in 2009, which attempted to eliminate all forms of profanity.
 The Baidu Baike "articles" initially began with "Four Mythical Creatures" (The "Grass Mud Horse", "French-Croatian Squid", "Small Elegant Butterfly" and "Chrysanthemum Silkworms"), and were later extended to ten.

 The memes were widely discussed on Chinese Internet forums, and most users concluded that the initial aim of the hoaxes was to satirise and ridicule the pointlessness of the new keyword filters.
 The meme is interpreted by most Chinese online as a form of direct protest rather than motiveless intentional disruption to Baidu services.
 After the hoaxes were posted, news of the articles spread quickly online on joke websites, popular web portals and forums such as Baidu Tieba, while a large number of posts were sent on the Tencent QQ Groups chat service.
 There have also been various parodies of the meme created (such as the "Baidu 10 Legendary Weapons" and "Baidu 10 Secret Delicacies").
 Meme references can be found throughout Chinese websites.

 The 10 Mythical Creatures

-The mythical creatures have names which are innocuous in written Chinese, but sound similar to and recognizable as profanities when spoken.
+The mythical creatures have names which are innocuous in written Chinese, but sound similar to and are recognizable as profanities when spoken.
 References to the creatures, particularly the Grass Mud Horse, are widely used as symbolic defiance of the widespread Internet censorship in China; censorship itself is symbolized by the river crab, a near-homophone of harmony (a euphemism for censorship in reference to the Harmonious Society).